awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-xcopy.md

    Using the policy, the role grants `batchoperations.s3.amazonaws.com` permission to read the manifest in the source manifest bucket\.
 It grants permissions to GET objects, ACLs, tags, and versions in the source object bucket\.
 It also grants permissions to PUT objects, ACLs, tags, and versions into the destination object bucket\.

 1. In the source account, create a bucket policy for the bucket that contains the manifest to grant the role that you created in the previous step to GET objects and versions in the source manifest bucket\.

-This step allows Amazon S3 batch operations to read the manifest using the trusted role\.
+   This step allows Amazon S3 Batch Operations to read the manifest using the trusted role\.
 Apply the bucket policy to the bucket that contains the manifest\.

    The following is an example of the bucket policy to apply to the source manifest bucket\.